 Email - 619.400.2408

-A 26-year resident of Lemon Grove, Mary Sessom was elected Mayor of Lemon Grove in 1996, and still serves in that capacity.
-Not only is she the City’s first directly elected mayor, but also its first female mayor.
+A 26-year resident of Lemon Grove, Mary Sessom served as mayor of Lemon Grove from 1996 to 2016.
+Not only was she the City’s first directly elected mayor, but also its first female mayor.
 Prior to her election to the Lemon Grove City Council in 1994, she was active in her community, serving as PTA president and vice president of the Lemon Grove Education Foundation.

 During her 20 years as a practicing attorney, Ms. Sessom served as a Judge Pro Tem of the Superior Court (1990–91), Past President of the Foothills Bar Association (1995) and Trustee to the Board of Trustees for the San Diego County Law Library (1995–96).
 She served as a Board member of the San Diego County Regional Airport Authority (2003–2006; 2013–) and as a member of the Salvation Army Ad Hoc Committee for the Kroc Community Center.